National Warm up

 Please, I beg, read the things I write here.
 I didn't write it for no reason.

 I'm Fiker (pronounced like snicker).
 She/her/hers.
 I debated a bit in high school which is mostly unimportant, and then did four years (2015-2019) at Texas Tech University.
 I (and my partner) won the NRR and I won all 3 national top speaker awards in 2019.
-Now I judge and coach for TTU.
+I judged and coached for TTU 2019-2021 including being the acting Director for a hot second.
+Now I'm the Director of Debate at Grapevine HS.
 So it goes.

-Things to keep in mind: My favorite arguments are well warranted critical arguments that I can actually learn and grow from; also, Japan re-arm.
-I like to do as little work as possible when it comes to making decisions on the flow so please be incredibly explicit when making claims as I will not fill in arguments not being made in the round.
+Things to keep in mind in general***: My favorite arguments are well warranted critical arguments that I can actually learn and grow from; also, Japan re-arm and heg.
+I like to do as little work as possible when it comes to making decisions on the flow so please be INCREDIBLY explicit when making claims as I will not fill in arguments not being made in the round.
 Impact calculus is essential.
 However many warrants you have, double it.
-Condo is good, but don't test the decently sturdy limits.
-I don't really get presumption and may not be in your best interest to stake the round on it.
+Condo is good, but don't test the decently sturdy limits. **I don't really get presumption arguments nor disclosure and may not be in your best interest to stake the round on it**.
 Thought experiments aren't real.
 Jokes are fun.
-9/10 the MG theory is not worth it.
+9/10 the late theory is not worth it.

 Affs: Read them and be very well warranted within them.
 Pull from the aff throughout the debate as I feel this is one of the least utilized forms of offense in the round.
 K affs are fine (I'm a big fan) just make sure the things you say make sense and do something.
 I think because I have read a lot of Ks in my time that people think I will vote them up regardless, which is not true.
 I like offense and warrants and I like not doing work so whoever allows the most of that will be in the better spot regardless.
 Read case against the aff.
 Be clear and read texts twice.